patrickkunka/mixitup/docs/mixitup.Config.callbacks.md

 ## Overview

-A group of optional mixer-level callback functions to be invoked at various points within the lifecycle of a mixer operation.
+A group of optional callback functions to be invoked at various points within the lifecycle of a mixer operation.

 Each function is analogous to an event of the same name triggered from the container element, and is invoked immediately after it.

-All callback functions receive the current `state` object as their first arguments, as well as other more specific arguments described below.
+All callback functions receive the current `state` object as their first argument, as well as other more specific arguments described below.

 ## Members